facebook/react/docs/docs/optimizing-performance.md

 Remember that you only need to do this for production builds.
 You shouldn't apply the `uglify` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.

-### Webpack
+### webpack

 >**Note:**
 >
 >If you're using Create React App, please follow [the instructions above](#create-react-app).<br>
->This section is only relevant if you configure Webpack directly.
+>This section is only relevant if you configure webpack directly.

-For the most efficient Webpack production build, make sure to include these plugins in your production configuration:
+For the most efficient webpack production build, make sure to include these plugins in your production configuration:

 ```js
 new webpack.DefinePlugin({